UniversalViewer/universalviewer/README.md

         npm install -g bower

-1. Clone the 'universalviewer' repository and sub modules:
+1. Clone the `universalviewer` repository and sub modules:

 	    git clone git@github.com:UniversalViewer/universalviewer.git --recursive

-1. On the command line, go in to the 'universalviewer' folder
+1. On the command line, go in to the `universalviewer` folder

 1. Run